Injune

 Injune serves as a handy base for accessing Carnarvon National Park, one of Queensland's most spectacular wilderness areas located roughly 100 kilometres to the north, drawing bushwalkers and nature enthusiasts from across the state.
 The town has basic local services including a general store, fuel, a pub, and a community hall, with the nearby town of Roma offering a broader range of shops, medical facilities, and schools for residents.
 Life in Injune revolves around the land — beef cattle stations dominate the surrounding countryside, giving the community a strong rural identity and a tight-knit character typical of outback Queensland.

-Injune falls under postcode 4454 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Injune falls under postcode 4454 and is governed by the Maranoa Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 📍 Location